YalimD/frankmocap/docs/INSTALL.md

     ```
     pip install pytorch3d
     ```
+  - This only works for pytorch 1.13.0 and for cpu only
+  - The cuda version has incompatibilites with torchvision etc at torch 1.0.8
   - If it doesn't work, follow the instruction of [Pytorch3D](https://github.com/facebookresearch/pytorch3d/blob/master/INSTALL.md)

 - Install other third-party libraries + download pretrained models and sample data